ISISComputingGroup/ibex_developers_manual/Communication-layer-likes-and-dislikes-(protocol,-new-devices).md

 USB devices are difficult to implement for ISIS, and we prefer not to have to use USB wherever possible

+### Manufacturer software / DLLs

+We prefer not to use these interfaces, however in some cases we may be able to work with these types of interfaces.

+### Modbus

+Modbus is more difficult for us than ascii protocols but we can deal with this if absolutely necessary.

 # Protocol

 ### Termination characters